RobertoRoos/sawIntuitiveResearchKitWiki/Controller-Boxes.md

 * Connect the SUJ connectors.
 There should be enough space below the controller to run the SUJ-PSM1 and SUJ-ECM cables under it.

   <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/suj-controller-mount.jpgg"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/suj-controller-mount.jpg" width="350"></a>

+# LEDs

+The dVRK controllers have LEDs grouped in different sections, Power and Card(s).

+## Power

+The LEDs are:
+* Logic: power used for the FPGA board, i.e. on board computing/logic
+* Rail A/B: power supplies used for motor control (see details above).
+MTM controllers have two different motor power supplies so the Rail A and B LEDs are meaningful, PSM, ECM and SUJ controllers use a single motor power supply so the only meaningfull LED is Rail A.  Rail A/B, i.e. motor power, can be turned on/off using a PC and need the [safety chain](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP) to be closed.

+In general, the LEDs for power follow the following convention:
+* Flashing Red - no power V<1V
+* Solid Red - voltage present but too low, below VS_min
+* Solid Green - voltage present, between VS_min & VS_max
+* Solid Orange (Red & Green) - voltage present but too high, above VS_max

+## Cards A and B

+* The LEDs A/B (or C/D for the second card) are used to show that the firmware is fully loaded.
+When the firmware is fully loaded both LEDs will go back and forth between red and green
+* The LED MV is for Motor Voltage.
+It should turn to green when motor power is requested
+* The 8 LEDs (4 for Card A and 4 for card B) labelled either "Fault" (older controllers) or "Axis" (recent controllers) turn red when an axis is powered